mitre/dnp3/docs/dnp3.md

 ### Deployment

 1. Identify the target outstaton you would like to communicate with via DNP3.
-2. Identify a viable host for the CALDERA agent that will be sending DNP3 messages to the target system.
+2. Identify a viable host for the Caldera agent that will be sending DNP3 messages to the target system.
-3. Deploy the CALDERA agent to the viable host.
+3. Deploy the Caldera agent to the viable host.
 4. Run any(*) of the DNP3 plugin abilities listed below to achieve desired impact.

 (*) Applicable toggle breaker commands will depend on the target environment (see _"Tripping the Breakers"_ underneath _Source Code_)

-*Reference the CALDERA training plugin for a step-by-step tutorial on how to deploy an agent and run abilities via a campaign.*
+*Reference the Caldera training plugin for a step-by-step tutorial on how to deploy an agent and run abilities via a campaign.*

 #### DNP3 Sources and Facts